ahr9n/quranic-search-v2/backend/api/semantic/data/external/README.md

 # External Data

-Here lies all data from third party sources, such as `quran-simple-clean` from [Quran Navigator - Tanzil.net](https://tanzil.net/download/) to use in development.
+Here lie all data from third party sources, such as `quran-simple-clean` from [Quran Navigator - Tanzil.net](https://tanzil.net/download/) to use in development.